LucasDiogo96/S.O.L.I.D/README.md

         public abstract void CreateCheck(Check check);
     }

-And here is icing on the cake.
+And here is the icing on the cake.

-As I said above, we can isolate the business logic for each kind of check using inheritance, and we can write a new functionality without changing the existent code, and it will prevent situations like we are changing something in the class and needs to adapt out depending on the kind of class.
+As I said above, we can isolate the business logic for each kind of check using inheritance, and we can write a new functionality without changing the existing code, and it will prevent situations like we are changing something in the class and needs to adapt out depending on the kind of class.

     public class Checkin : CheckService
     {